 Being able to effectively target consumers in the digital age requires an in-depth analysis of how and why they make purchase decisions.
 Globalization and mobile-first consumer browsing mean a competitor is only a click away.
 Gaining visibility into economic drivers of supply and demand helps retailers plan product marketing months, even years, into the future.

 Using business intelligence tools enables brands to use data on past performance, as well as internal and external factors, to predict likely outcomes in consumer behavior.
 Although this type of predictive modeling is by no means an exact science, the wealth of consumer data at a brand’s disposal can paint a landscape of a specific company’s performance over time.
 Brands can correlate success metrics down to a specific product, and project future sales success as it aligns with emerging economic and social market trends.

-Companies can also leverage product data to encourage greater conversion rates in many different ways.
-Some businesses in the fashion e-commerce space, for example, use AI to improve product data or to suggest similar items based on what the customer is taking a look at.
+Companies can also leverage interactive experiences to encourage greater conversion rates in many different ways.
+Some businesses in the e-commerce space, for example, use image recognition to trigger product experiences from a simple product scan.
+Users point their phones at a product to access special promotions, games, offers, discounts or discover more about the specific item by watching a video.
 These tools help retailers cross-sell products and increase conversions and can boost a consumer’s long-term value.

 2. Standardize demand forecasting processes

 Auditing internal data is a great way to isolate problem areas in the supply chain that impact sales.
 Omnichannel retailers are using warehouse data to stay on top of inventory management.
 Retailers that leverage analytical tools to sync their inventory across multiple warehouses are more agile with sell-through on their e-commerce sites.
 This way, they’re better able to coordinate sales and promotions and maintain customer satisfaction with shipping processes.